ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 assembly "addiu $gp, $gp, %lo(_gp_disp)" are relocated records depend on _gp_disp.
 The loader or OS can caculate _gp_disp by (x - start address of .data) when load the dynamic function into memory x, and adust these two instructions offet correctly.
 Since shared function is loaded when this function be called, the relocation record "ld $2, %got(gI)($gp)" cannot be resolved in link time.
-In spite of the reloation record is solved on load time, the variable binding is static since link deliver the memory address to loader and loader can solve this just by caculate the offset directly.
+In spite of the reloation record is solved on load time, the name binding is static since link deliver the memory address to loader and loader can solve this just by caculate the offset directly.
 No need to search the variable name at run time.